Walking Shoe Wear Pattern Photos

 - Look for the "technical" shoe store in your area.
 This will be a store that caters to serious runners and walkers.
 The salespeople will be specialists in fitting your foot, and will be out to sell you the RIGHT shoe rather than the most expensive or most trendy.

-- Runner's World magazine lists technical shoe stores in every-other issue, so look at the current issue on the newsstand or back issues in your library.
+- Runner's World magazine lists technical shoe stores in every-other issue, so look at the current issue on the newsstand or back issues in your library or online.

-- Find the local running magazine for your area and look at the advertisers.
+- Find the local running magazine or web site for your area and look at the advertisers.

 - Look in the phone book for a shoe store that appears to cater to serious athletes.
 Call and ask if they are a technical shoe store and if they have fit specialists.